frec3044/environmental-legacies/rubric.md

 Question 5:

--   Full Credit: Description of expectation provided
+-   Full Credit: Description of expectation provided with plausible explanation

+-   Partial Credit: Description of expectation provided but no plausible explanation

 -   No Credit: No description provide OR description not relevant to question